DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 `test_images.py` simulates the camera feed by constantly publishing images to a topic.
 It can publish still images, a folder of images, rosbag files, and video files to a topic on loop.
 This helps us locally test our code without needing to connect to a camera.
 Use `roslaunch` with the files when running.
 * `test_images.launch`: Publishes dummy images to a topic every few seconds.
 It has the following three parameters:
 * `feed_path`: Path to the image, video, folder, or rosbag file that you want published.
-* `topic`: Name of topic that you want to be publish the images to.
+* `topic`: Name of topic that you want to publish the images to.
 Required if `feed_path` is not a rosbag file.
+Since we are using compressed images, topic must end with ".../compressed".
 * `framerate`: Number of frames published per second.
 Default value is set to 24.
 Used when `feed_path` is a folder or still image to determine rate at which to publish images.

 Examples: